libi/dcron/CONTRIBUTING.md

 Please don't check the **Copy the master branch only** when you fork this project, you may use them in the future.

+# Format tips

+Please confirm every line in your commit files don't have `\r\n` in the end of line.

 # Pull Request Submit Specifications
 ## 1. BugFix
 Bugfix PR should base on master branch, and it will be merged into master.